- American Physical Society Sites

-(In the following text, "Society" shall signify the American Physical Society,"Council" and "Executive Board" shall signify the Council and the Executive Board of the Society, respectively; "Executive-Officer" shall signify that Officer of the Society.)
+In the following text, "Society" shall signify the American Physical Society; "Council" and "Board" shall signify the Council of Representatives and the Board of Directors of the Society, respectively.

-ARTICLE I -- NAME
+ARTICLE I – NAME

 This Topical Group of the American Physical Society shall be called the Topical Group on Hadronic Physics.